Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 To get account information, such as user name, display name, domain name, and email ID:

-1. Use the `GetAccountsCount()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to get the total number of records in the account database.
+1. Use `GetAccountsCount()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class to get the total number of records in the account database.

-    To get individual records, use the `GetAccountsAsync()` method, which iterates through all the records and invokes an event handler for each account.
+    To get individual records, use `GetAccountsAsync()`, which iterates through all the records and invokes an event handler for each account.

     ```csharp
     int total_count = AccountService.GetAccountsCount();